 Balance content with social.
 Strong content is key.
 By adding some soft elements, a message can become even stronger.
 Think of a fun schoolbus to transfer attendees to and from the venue, let a pianist play music in between the presentations and invite vloggers and influencers to generate interesting content during and after the event.
 Add surprising elements that will stick to people’s memories.
 The more likely it is for people to come back!

 Evaluate.
 Now that your event is over, it is already time to prepare for the next one.
 With a joint approach of event manager, communication/marketing manager and general management, it is valuable to go over the evaluation results together.
 Or better, ask the audience live and onsite a number of evaluating questions [e.g. with help of Sendsteps audience response technology].
 Like “do you expect to come for the next edition?”.
 Vulnerable maybe, but better discuss the outcomes at the spot than speculate once everyone is gone.
 Learn from the past edition, share it with your speakers and apply lessons learned in every new edition!

 By applying the above steps you’ll increase the chances of creating a more consistent [brand] message, getting more repeat and new attendees and end up with valuable event outcomes.
 Obviously, feel free to reach out to me as I’m happy to think along with you!

 Now, are you ready for your next event?

-PS: One picture published in this blog article has been made by event photographer Ramon van Jaarsveld.
-Last month Ramon suddenly passed away.
+PS: Two pictures published in this blog article have been made by event photographer Ramon van Jaarsveld.
+Last year Ramon suddenly passed away.
 In dear memory I’d like to still use his work and with it think back of the pleasant cooperation we had during the many events throughout the years.